Josefa Rika: Playing career

 At the 2013 WCL Division Seven tournament in Botswana, Rika scored 76 from 122 balls against Ghana, but also recorded two ducks, against Botswana and Germany.
 At the end of the tournament, he announced that he would be retiring from playing, despite being only 25.
-Having served as a development manager with Cricket Fiji since 2010, Rika further involved himself in development roles, going on to coach the Fijian under-19 side at the 2013 EAP Under-19 Trophy.
 However, in June 2014 he announced that he would come out of retirement and continue playing for Fiji in international tournaments, alongside his development work.
-Rika captained Fiji at the 2014 EAP Twenty20 Championship and was also appointed for the 2015 WCL Division Six tournament in England.
-As Cricket Fiji's high performance manager, he coached the Fijian women's team at the 2015 Pacific Games.
+Rika captained Fiji at the 2014 EAP Twenty20 Championship and was also named for the 2015 WCL Division Six tournament in England.

+Coaching career

+Rika was appointed as development manager of Cricket Fiji in 2010.
+He coached Fiji at the 2013 EAP Under-19 Trophy.
+He also coached the Fiji women's national cricket team at the 2015 Pacific Games.